 The problem that Keynes identifies is that there is no automatic tendency through which this happens, and the market system in no way guarantees that this high employment position will be reached in the short run or the long run.
 In fact, there is reason to expect that the market system continually underperforms in this regard.
-Fundamental uncertainty and the profit motive drive the capitalist to be somewhat conservative about the future, and to plan according to the logic and habits of the past.
-The outcome of this tendency is for the system to veer towards chronic underemployment.
+Fundamental uncertainty and the profit motive drive the capitalist to be somewhat conservative about the future, and to plan according to the logic and habits of the past.25 The outcome of this tendency is for the system to veer towards chronic underemployment.
 Keynes identified this problem in the chronic tendency of industrial society to have a higher rate of interest than is necessary.
 In a provocative fashion, he claims that interest cannot, any more, be seen as a reward for saving, but simply the outcome of power relations in the money market.
 The ability of the capitalist to exploit the scarcity value of capital and demand interest payment is a social artefact.
-"There are no intrinsic reasons for over time, and eventually the very nature of social organisation, even if there was no explicit mutual production relationship between these sectors to start off with.
-This difference in the two visions is explored in (Lee and Jo, 2011).
-But this does not mean that dialogue is impossible (see Martins, 2011, 2013, 2014).
+"There are no intrinsic reasons for the scarcity of capital" (Keynes, 1998 [1936], 376) and if the capitalist refuses to save and invest under these new conditions, the state could cover this gap through social provisioning.